 One exception to the no-rewards/ consequences mentioned above

 If there has been a TON of bedtime drama lately, you might choose to remove most items from your child’s room.
+I got this hack from John Rosemond.
 We did this once with our oldest when she was 4.

 Bedtime had gotten out of hand.
 One more toy, one more kiss, one more hug, one more drink… if we said no to something, dramatic tears ensued.